 Did you already take a trip?
 Amy C. thinks highly of the Disney-themed photo books on Shutterfly as a way to create a great memento for someone who went on a trip with you.
 (Yes, I know this is stuff, but it doesn’t really go in any other section of this post.)

-We’ll have a whole post on charitable giving in time for Giving Tuesday, but I just wanted to mention a few Disney-associated charities here.
+We’ll have a whole post on charitable giving in time for Giving Tuesday, but I just wanted to mention a few theme park community-associated charities here.

 Give Kids the World provides week-long wish vacations to critically ill children so they can visit Orlando’s theme parks.

 Second Harvest Food Bank provides food assistance to families and individuals in Central Florida who are experiencing food insecurity.

 The Florida Disaster Fund assists Florida’s communities while they rebuild after any natural disaster.
 This year, after Hurricane Ian there’s quite a bit of rebuilding to do.

 Cast Member Pantry provides food specifically for current Cast Members in need, including Members at both Disney World and Disneyland.